sjjsy/sjjsy.github.io/_resume/resume.md

 | Accounting                                  |                                                                    | GnuCash                                                               | Tappio
 {: .table-tight }

-Note: I am motivated to expand this toolbox.
+Note: I am motivated to expand my knowhow and toolbox.
 In addition, I believe my greatest strengths include enthusiasm, energy and drive which allow me to forcefully tackle any challenge, including learning new skills and knowhow.
 I am thus very willing to invest free time into eg. expanding my language skills, especially if such investment is likely to be professionally